dwayhs/dash-plan/README.md

 duration: 8b
 ```

-In this exemple, the item will start 2 business days after the end of the item with id `4`.
+In this example, the item will start 2 business days after the end of the item with id `4`.

 ## Contributing